 set -euo pipefail

-# Refuse to start if the branch is too far behind main
+# Refuse to start if the branch is too far behind the base branch

 git fetch origin main --quiet